kehantan/labbook/docs/assays/mtt.rst

     * Prepare the compounds with different concentrations before removing media from the 96 well plate, so we can immediately dispense the compound into the 96 well plate after removing the media.
 If the cells are left too long whithout media they would dry up and dies.

 #.
 Remove media from 96 well plate with multichannel micropipette.
 #.
-Dispense 100 uL of fresh complete DMEM in negative control wells.
+Add 100 uL of fresh complete DMEM in negative control wells.
 #.
-Dispense 100 uL of compound diluted in complete DMEM into respective wells.
+Add 100 uL of compound diluted in complete DMEM into respective wells.
 #.
 Incubate.
-37 C, 5% CO2.
+24 hrs, 37 C, 5% CO2.

 .. _mtt-part3: